 Best for: Historic Landmarks, Country Houses & Epic Countryside

-Bodmin is one of Cornwall’s oldest towns and has been home to some of the most significant events in the history of the county, including the famous Cornwall uprisings in the 15th and 16th century.
+Bodmin is one of Cornwall’s oldest towns and is home to some of the most significant events in the history of the county, including the famous Cornwall uprisings in the 15th and 16th century.

 Luckily, today the town is more tranquil than its tumultuous past but the relics remain, leaving several amazing attractions worth visiting.
 The most famous attraction is the old Bodmin jail, which has been described as one of the most haunted places in the whole of the UK.

 For those looking for something a bit more outdoorsy, then there’s lots of nature reserves within driving distance and of course, the stunning Lanhydrock House and Bodmin Moor.

 Best place to drink: The Hole in the Wall is in the centre of town and offers a fantastic selection of local ales, lagers and all your favourite wines.
 The characterful pub has a real sense of history and the back garden has a feature that you certainly wouldn’t expect to find in Cornwall…a taxidermy lion!